 - Outstanding organizations hire character over credentials.

-- The “older” generation must teach/model the value of personal accountability.
+- The “older” generation must teach/model personal accountability.

 Dear Mr. Miller:

 I can still remember the first time I read the QBQ! book and thought, How can such a simple concept make so much sense?!

 I will never forget the waiter and Diet Coke story … probably one of my favorites.
 That story helps me every day in what I do.

 I received the QBQ! book when I was 15.
 I had reached out to a mentor at school about finding a part-time summer job and he told me before he would help me find a job he wanted me to read this book called “QBQ!”